PostHog/posthog.com/contents/blog/clickhouse-vs-druid.md

 Most databases achieve speed by caching calculated results after an initial slow query.
 ClickHouse’s materialized views do the heavy-lifting ahead of time, and are constantly updating so that they’re never ***too*** out-of-date.
 This is a happy medium for a lot of data-driven applications, and contributes to ClickHouse's reputation for extremely fast query performance on large datasets.

 - **Apache Zookeeper:** ClickHouse does admit a flaw in its single executable promise.
 If the database is expected to have replicas, it requires Apache Zookeeper to manage the redundancies.
-However, this is a rather thin layer atop of a ClickHouse cluster, and something that most databases require.
+However, this is a rather thin layer atop of a ClickHouse cluster, an a problem addressed by the introduction of [ClickHouse Keeper](https://clickhouse.com/docs/en/operations/clickhouse-keeper/).

 - **Caches:** ClickHouse boasts [different types of caches](https://clickhouse.com/docs/zh/operations/caches/) for discrete optimizations.
 ClickHouse’s MergeTree table family has unique caches that improve data fetches.